tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

     $$ With K-fold cross validation, we do this computation $K$ times.
 Simply pick a validation set with $M=T/K$ observations at random and think of these as random samples $y_1^k, \dots, y_\tilde{T}^k$, with $k=1$.

 How should you pick $K$?
 Large values of $K$ are preferable because the training data better imitates the original data.
 However, larger values of $K$ will have much higher computation time.
 `tidymodels` provides all required tools to conduct $K$-fold cross validation.
 We just have to update our model specification and let `tidymodels` know which parameters to tune.
 In our case we specify both the penalty factor $\lambda$ as well as the mixing factor $\rho$ as *free* parameters.
+Note that it is simple to change an existing `workflow` with `update_model`.

 ```r
 lm_model <- linear_reg(